-I’m excited to announce my first online class for 2017, Unburden Your Heart: Letting Go of the Painful Past.
+I’m excited to announce my first online class for 2017, Unburden Your Heart: Letting Go Anger, Pain & Fear.
 In times of social change and confusion, it’s important to travel light.
 With every abysmal headline and news byte, our burden of painful old stories grows more unwieldy, leaving us less resilient and courageous than we actually are.
 By unburdening our hearts, we free up our energy to enact positive change in the world, and embody the solution instead of the problem.
 What could be more hopeful than that?

 Join me this Sunday, November 6 at 5 pm EST for the Live Seekers Session Teleconference, What Is Enough?: Indestructible Gratitude.
 We’ll be talking about sufficiency and the cultivation of thankfulness.
 To recognize your inherent wholeness is the heart of spiritual practice.
 To feel gratitude for our precious lives, knowing that who you are is more than enough, is the bridge to an awakened life.